Interprovincial migration in Canada: History

 Starting in 1871, the Canadian government entered multiple treaties with indigenous nations to gain their consent to take their lands "for immigration and settlement" in the area of the former Rupert's Land (although many of the treaty terms made to get this consent were subsequently violated by Canada).
 The Dominion government then passed the Dominion Lands Act in 1872 to encourage the settlement of the Canadian Prairies, and to help prevent the area from being claimed by the United States.
 The act gave a claimant 160 acres (or 65 hectares) for free, the only cost to the farmer being a $10 administration fee.
 Any male farmer who was at least 21 years of age and agreed to cultivate at least 40 acres (16 ha) of the land and build a permanent dwelling on it (within three years) qualified.
 The population of the Canadian prairies grew rapidly in the last decade of the 19th century, and the population of Saskatchewan quintupled from 91,000 in 1901 to 492,000 to 1911.
 However, the vast majority of these people were immigrants from Europe.
 Interprovincial migration in Canada was at its highest in the first 20 years of the 20th century, and started to decrease in the 1920s.

 Out-emigration from Quebec dramatically spiked in 1977, one year after the Parti Québécois won the 1976 Quebec general elections.
 It spiked again in 1996, one year after the 1995 Quebec referendum.
 This second spike was, however, 37.5% the size of the 1977 spike.

+Migration from Atlantic Canada to Ontario and the West in search of economic opportunity is longstanding phenomenon.
+It is depicted in works including Goin' Down the Road (1970), a key piece in Canadian film history.
 The cod collapse in the early 1990s and the 1992 moratorium on cod fishing led to the migration of workers from Atlantic Canada (particularly Newfoundland and Labrador) to Alberta.
 Fishing had previously been a major driver of the economies of the Atlantic provinces, and this loss of work proved catastrophic for many families.
 As a result, beginning in the early 1990s and into the late 2000s, thousands of people from the Atlantic provinces were driven out-of-province to find work elsewhere in the country, especially in the Alberta oil sands during the oil boom of the mid-2000s.
 This systemic export of labour is explored by author Kate Beaton in her 2022 graphic memoir Ducks, which details her experience working in the Athabasca oil sands.